ZeroPass/Port-documntation-and-tools/README.md

-# PassID
+# PassID Documentation and Tools
-Repository for global issues.
+And project wide issues